LoFi-Junky/LoFi-Junky/README.md

 ## Creator & Inventor of the Multi-Signature Liquidity Pool.
+Business Dev.
+Currently learning how to becoming a tech developer.

 ## Porfolio:
 - CEO of Shield Network & Co-Founder of Shieldpad.io